Configuration

 'enable' => env('INSPECTOR_ENABLE', true),

 Not all transactions need to be monitored in your application.
-Think about the artisan commands used for application maintainance or deployment, like: migrate:xxx, queue:xxx , horizon:xxx, or other parts of your app that is built for internal use and aren't reachable by users.
+Think about a Laravel Nova admin panel that is built for internal use and aren't reachable by users.
+Or the Livewire internal HTTP requests that arent related to your business logic.

-You have many options to keep off the noise, and only monitor what metter.
+You have many options to keep off the noise and only monitor what metter.

-Ignore URLs
+### Ignore URLs

-You can also use the wildcard character * to exclude all sub-paths.
+You can also use the wildcard character `*` to exclude all sub-paths.

 /*